sshaw/git-link/README.md

 ### Building Links and Adding Services

-`git-link-remote-alist` and `git-commit-link-remote-alist` maps remotes' hostnames to a function capable of creating a URL on that host.
+`git-link-remote-alist` and `git-link-commit-remote-alist` maps remotes' hostnames to a function capable of creating a URL on that host.
 To add (or modify) how URLs are created for a given host add the appropriate function objects to this lists.